Dentist and patient review an X-ray to discuss pain 3 weeks after a dental bone graft.

 Not all bone grafts are the same, and your dentist will choose the best type for your specific needs.
 There are a few common sources for the grafting material.
 The first is using your own bone, taken from another area of your body like your chin or hip.
 This is often preferred because your body readily accepts it.
 Another option is using sterilized bone from a human donor, which is carefully processed to ensure it’s safe and effective.
 Finally, some grafts use bone from an animal source, typically a cow, which is also treated to be compatible and help stimulate new bone growth.
 Our team will discuss all of our services and options with you to determine the right path for your health.

-A Typical Healing Timeline
+Your Week-by-Week Healing Timeline

 Patience is key when it comes to healing from a dental bone graft.
 In the first one to two weeks, you can expect some swelling, bruising, and discomfort.
 This is a normal part of the process, and you’ll need to stick to soft foods and be gentle with the surgical site.
 Over the next three to four months, the real magic happens as your body begins to form new, strong bone around the graft.
 You’ll feel much better by this point.
 Full healing and integration, where the graft becomes a seamless part of your jaw, can take anywhere from six to nine months.
 This timeline ensures you have a rock-solid foundation for any future dental work, leading to successful outcomes.